SAIC-ATS/ARTTECH-5010/syllabus.md

     - For installations with a finite number of "states", you might use a "Finite State Machine"?
         - Finite State Machines are composed of:
             1. ... a finite number of "states".
-            2. ... inputs that change "states".
+            2. ... a valid set of transitions between "states".
-            3. ... transitions between "states".
+            3. ... conditions that allow change the transitions between "states".
         - Traffic light example and diagram.

 #### Week 3
-- Review traffic light example / homework.
+- Continue Finite State Machine code to include traffic light.
+- Talk about homework of including a button with an additional state.
 - Representing "reality" with computers.
     - Digital vs. Analog circuits, audio, communication, etc.
     - Analog to Digital Conversion (ADC)